 Coming to terms with your trip being over can be an extremely difficult thing.
 It honestly took me the better part of two years to finally get over the fact that we weren’t on the road anymore.
 Acceptance can be tough, especially if your life back at home runs into some road blocks.
 The fact that I couldn’t find a steady job for a while certainly played into how I felt, but there were some other factors in play as well.

-Taking a RTW trip is a life changing experience.
+Traveling long-term is a life changing experience.
 For most of us, simply making the decision to do something like this can be a bit daunting.
 Society doesn’t deem this type of travel normal, so you are going against what’s popular in your culture.

 While many of your family and friends are excited to hear about your adventures, the sad fact is that many simply don’t care.
 And that realization is tough to deal with.
 You just completed this major journey that most likely profoundly changed your life.
 It’s probably all you can think about, especially now that you’re home.
 You reflect, you look at pictures, you reminisce, and you want to talk to others about what an awesome time you had.